owinogabriel/greatfrontend/featutes-project/README.md

 >- Footer Section (Simple)

 - [ ] Todo  Sprint as of 10 July to end on 13:
-    - [ ] Add the navbar and ensure that its responsive in all devices
     - [ ] update the footer
     - [ ] ensure everything is responsive